simonguest/onlogic-offline/README.md

 # Code.Org Docker Dev Environment
 The Code.org Docker dev environment enables you to run and develop the Code.org platform in Docker containers.

-Doing so offers many advantages over setting up a development directly on your laptop.
+Doing so offers many advantages over setting up a development environment directly on your laptop.
 Using Docker, you don't need to worry about managing dependencies (e.g., setting up rbenv, managing versions of Ruby, or removing/installing Ruby gems).
 It's also easy to rebuild your development environment, which makes it possible to quickly test new changes, such as a new version of a Ruby gem.
 Finally, using Docker, it's also possible to have multiple versions of the Code.org dev environment and database running on the same machine.

 ## How does it work?